cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 3.8.0 (2018-11-09) =
+* Fixed a delimiter issue for Google's Local Product Inventory feeds on special request from @muranomidwest

+= 3.7.9 (2018-11-09) =
+* Fixed a minor bug: the g:postal_code field format is, for example, 94002-95460.
+The default WooCommerce annotation is 94002...95460 so this was resulting in warnings in Google's Merchant Center.
+We have now fixed this bug so the g:postal_code meets up to Google's requirements.

+= 3.7.8 (2018-11-09) =
+* Rebuild parts of the category mapping functionality as some users experienced mappings that did not get saved or screens that froze.
+* We have added a plugin systems check tab which shows if the basic requirements for this plugin are met.

+= 3.7.7 (2018-11-06) =
+* Shipping classes with a 0 shipping cost are no longer added to the product feeds

+= 3.7.6 (2018-11-06) =
+* Fixed a bug: the plugin was adding prefixes and suffixes to attribute values that were empty.
+Prefixes and suffixes are no longer added to empty attribute values.
+* Fixed a bug: fputcsv was causing issues with CSV files.
+Replaced this PHP function with an oldfashioned fopen and fwrite.
+This has now been solved.
+* Fixed a bug: Eval function was throwing and error for Shipping Class formula's that were not truly a formula.
+This has now been solved.

+= 3.7.5 (2018-11-05) =
+* Checked and tested the plugin for WooCommerce 3.5. compatibility
+* Fixed a bug: in some browsers, such as Safari, the attribute enabling/disabling feature was not working due to a JS-error.
+This has now been solved.
+* Added support for shipping costs formula's.
+The [qty] field is now supported for all your shipping classes.

 = 3.7.4 (2018-11-02) =
 * Fixed some cosmetic issues with regards to the blinking status messages